“Creasey is an unstoppable force and the crown prince of Aussie comedy.” – The Daily Telegraph

 For the past two years, Joel has hosted the SBS television broadcast of the glittering explosion that is the Sydney Gay and Lesbian Mardi Gras parade, co-hosting with Magda Szubanski in 2018.
 In 2017, Joel also debuted in his first acting role alongside a stellar cast including Magda Szubanski, Lucy Durack and Catherine McClements in Channel 10’s new Comedy Drama ‘Sisters’.
 He also made his soap star debut on one of Australia’s favourite TV shows, Neighbours.

 Joel has penned and published his first memoir through Simon & Schuster, “THIRSTY: Confessions of a Fame Whore”, which he has dedicated to the late Joan Rivers.
 Like Joel, Thirsty is acerbically funny, and full of his most personal, hilarious, joyous, heartbreaking, outrageous, ridiculous and scandalous stories.

 Internationally, Joel made his UK television debut on the ratings juggernaut A League of Their Own hosted by James Corden on Sky TV.
-And in the US Joel has been seen on multiple comedy specials and on Playboy bunny Kendra Wilkinson’s reality show Kendra as her wise-cracking Aussie mate.
+In the US Joel has been seen on multiple comedy specials and on Playboy bunny Kendra Wilkinson’s reality show Kendra as her wise-cracking Aussie mate.

 Joel won a legion of new fans in 2015 when he appeared in people’s living rooms 5 nights a week as a contestant and a firm favourite on the first Australian season of Network Ten’s I’m a Celebrity… Get Me Out of Here!
 From the hundreds of thousands of votes Joel accrued, he helped raise much needed funds for his charity – Juvenile Diabetes Research Foundation – a cause close to his heart with his sister being a type 1 diabetic.